EvanHahn/evanhahn-dot-com/_posts/2013-05-29-understanding-express-3.md

 It'll generate a bunch of files and then tell you to go into that directory and `npm install`.
 If you do that, you'll have a basic app running with `node app`!
 I'd recommend looking through the generated files to see some boilerplate, and then messing with it a bunch.
 It's hardly a full app, but I found it very helpful to poke through these files and mess with them when getting started.

-Also helpful are the [many official examples on GitHub](https://github.com/visionmedia/express/tree/master/examples).
+Also helpful are the [many official examples on GitHub](https://github.com/strongloop/express/tree/master/examples).

 Some concluding miscellany
 --------------------------

-* If you love CoffeeScript [like I do](http://evanhahn.com/i-love-coffeescript/), you should know that all of this stuff works with CoffeeScript.
+* If you like CoffeeScript, you should know that all of this stuff works with CoffeeScript.
 You don't even need to compile it!
 Instead of starting your server with `node app.js`, start it with `coffee app.coffee`.
 This is what I do in my apps. _Me_.
 I'm a big deal.
 I've got a _blog_.
 * I was confused when I saw `app.use(app.router)` -- doesn't Express _always_ use a router?
 The short answer is that `app.router` is Express's routing middleware, and it's implicitly included when you define a route.
 You can *explicitly* include it because you want the router middleware to come before other stuff, which is sometimes desirable.
 [This StackOverflow answer explains it well.](http://stackoverflow.com/a/12695813/804100)
 * This guide was written for Express 3, and version 4 has a lot of changes (most notably, Connect is removed!).
-As I mentioned earlier, go check out my [my updated tutorial](http://evanhahn.com/understanding-express/) if you'd like to learn about Express 4.
+As I mentioned earlier, go check out my [my updated tutorial](/understanding-express/) if you'd like to learn about Express 4.

 I thirst for more
 =================